Almond Cranberry Cake (Bundt Cake)

 This semolina cake will keep for about 3 to 4 days at room temperature or 6 to 8 days well wrapped in the fridge.
 You can even freeze it for up to three months.

 The best test for cake doneness is to insert a skewer into the center of the cake.
-If it comes out clean without any cake better, the cake is done.
+If it comes out clean without any cake better, the cake is ready.
 Additionally, you will also notice that the cake starts to pull away from the edges of the pan.

 yes, this cake is the perfect base for other recipes.
 Try walnuts, dates, apricots, and figs along with pecans, almonds, hazelnuts, etc.

-Semolina Almond Cranberry Cake
+Semolina Almond Cranberry Cake in Bundt Pan

 Video